isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 <p>From a rewarding career to HR policies that value your welfare, here are
 the reasons why you should consider working at GovTech.</p>
 <h4>Your life's work will benefit society</h4>
-<p>Embrace your new role as a changemaker.
-From digital services that bring
+<p>Embrace your role as a changemaker and collaborate with passionate individuals
-convenience to the masses to critical inventions for navigating unforeseen crises, the multifaceted projects you undertake will serve and impact the public.
-Find your purpose in building <a href="/our-digital-government-efforts/tech-for-public-good/" rel="noopener noreferrer nofollow" target="_blank">Tech for Public Good</a>, and make Singapore an even better place to live.</p>
+to design solutions for real-life problems.
+From digital services that bring convenience to the masses to critical inventions for navigating unforeseen crises, the multifaceted projects you undertake will serve and impact the public.
+Find your purpose in building <a href="/our-digital-government-efforts/tech-for-public-good/" rel="noopener noreferrer nofollow" target="_blank">Tech for Public Good</a> as you shape a meaningful tech career and make Singapore an even better place to live.</p>
-<p></p>
 <div class="iframe-wrapper">
-<iframe style="max-width: 100%;" height="400" width="100%" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/HQ7LhDdcRaQ?si=jtQTnrKSIzxw_DDL"></iframe>
+<iframe style="max-width: 100%;" height="400" width="100%" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/watch?v=nicrbe5cMFg"></iframe>
 </div>
 <h4>Enhance your skills and relish the joy of continuous learning</h4>
 <p>We are an agency filled with multidisciplinary teams of experts from different